MieteX1/The_Vault/README.md

   - User
   - Employee
   - Administrator
-User Panel
+## User Panel
-Dashboard: Displays the user's first name, last name, session expiry time, account balance, and a card pattern.
+- **Dashboard**: Displays the user's first name, last name, session expiry time, account balance, and a card pattern.
-Transaction History: Shows incoming and outgoing transaction history with dates and amounts.
+- **Transaction History**: Shows incoming and outgoing transaction history with dates and amounts.
-Fund Transfer: Allows users to make transfers to other accounts.
+- **Fund Transfer**: Allows users to make transfers to other accounts.
-Employee Panel
+## Employee Panel
-User Management: Employees can manually add users to the database and edit user balances.
+- **User Management**: Employees can manually add users to the database and edit user balances.
-User List: Displays a list of all users.
+- **User List**: Displays a list of all users.
-Transaction History: Shows the transaction history of all users.
+- **Transaction History**: Shows the transaction history of all users.
-Administrator Panel
+## Administrator Panel
-Permissions Management: In addition to employee privileges, administrators can change user roles.
+- **Permissions Management**: In addition to employee privileges, administrators can change user roles.
-Technologies
+## Technologies
-Frontend: HTML, CSS
+- **Frontend**: HTML, CSS
-Backend: PHP
+- **Backend**: PHP
-Database: MySQL
+- **Database**: MySQL
-My Contributions
+## My Contributions
 My primary responsibilities included:

-Database Management: Designing, creating, and maintaining the database structure.
+- **Database Management**: Designing, creating, and maintaining the database structure.
-Backend Development: Implementing the backend logic to handle user registration, login, role-based access control, and transaction processing.
+- **Backend Development**: Implementing the backend logic to handle user registration, login, role-based access control, and transaction processing.
-Frontend Assistance: Occasionally assisted in writing frontend code.
+- **Frontend Assistance**: Occasionally assisted in writing frontend code.
-Demo
+## Demo
 You can access the application using the following link:

 The Vault Demo

-Test Accounts
+## Test Accounts
 For testing purposes, we have created sample accounts with the following details:

-User Accounts:
+- User Accounts:
-Account Number: 10
+  - Account Number: 10
-Password: 12345678
+  - Password: 12345678
-Employee Accounts:
+- Employee Accounts:
-Account Number: 11
+  - Account Number: 11
-Password: 12345678
+  - Password: 12345678
-Administrator Accounts:
+- Administrator Accounts:
-Account Number: 12
+  - Account Number: 12
-Password: 12345678
+  - Password: 12345678
 Feel free to log in using these accounts to explore the different functionalities available based on the account roles.

 Thank you for your interest in The Vault.
 For any further inquiries or issues, please feel free to contact us.